trufflesuite/truffle/docs/getting_started/migrations.md

 });
 ```

-It is possible to write your deployment as a single promise chain if you find that to be more clear.
+It is possible to write your deployment as a single promise chain if you find that syntax to be more clear.
 The deployer API is discussed at the bottom of this page.

 # Network Considerations

 It is possible to run deployment steps conditionally based on the network being deployed to.
-This is an advanced feature, so see the Networks section first before continuing.
+This is an advanced feature, so see the [Networks](/advanced/networks) section first before continuing.

 To conditionally stage deployment steps, write your migrations so that they accept a second parameter, called `network`.
 Example: